Use the Conformity Knowledge Base AI to help improve your Cloud Posture

 gsutil iam ch -d allUsers gs://cc-webdata-bucket/

-02 Run gsutil iam ch -d command (using gsutil tool) using the name of the publicly accessible storage bucket that you want to reconfigure as identifier parameter, to remove the allAuthenticatedUsers member binding from the IAM policy associated with the selected bucket (the command does not return an output):
+02 Run gsutil iam ch -d command (using gsutil tool) using the name of the publicly accessible storage bucket that you want to reconfigure as the identifier parameter, to remove the allAuthenticatedUsers member binding from the IAM policy associated with the selected bucket (the command does not return an output):

 gsutil iam ch -d allAuthenticatedUsers gs://cc-webdata-bucket/